-To provide facilities maintenance services at Hamad International Airport.
+To provide facilities maintenance services and airport special system maintenance, works for building maintenance and general contracting activities at Hamad International Airport.

 Other business segments include investment holding and other activities, none of which are of a sufficient size to be reported separately.